JonathanBuchner/JonathanBuchner/README.md

 # Greetings!
 ### On GitHub I am:
-- Looking to engage in project I may later work on with my students
+- Looking to engage in projects I may later work on with my students
-- Revisiting algorithms and datastructures foundational training
+- Revisit algorithm and datastructure foundational trainings
-- Develop Leap's Internal Program reskilling Microsoft Employees to engineering roles
+- Develop for Microsoft Leap's Internal Program whose mission is unlocking career opportunities in technology for internal, unconventional talent.

 ### My passions include
-- Raft guiding, climbing instructing, backcountry skiing, and walking around outdoors
+- Raft guiding, climbing instructing, backcountry skiing, and walking around outside
 - Making and drinking dark beers
-- Supporting and engaging early career, career changers, or career reterners on driving their self development
+- Supporting and engaging career changers and career returners for building self confidence and developing life long learner mindsets

 ### Language and frameworks
 - C# & .NET 5 (ASP.NET)